slomo/compil/doc/language_reference.rst

 The spaces after ``(`` and before ``)`` are optional.

-To wrap up the last tow parts a few examples:
+To wrap up the last two parts a few examples:

 ::